palleja03/twitch-chat-analyzer/README.md

 ## Features

 - Connects to Twitch API
-- Pulls chat logs and saves them to a SQLite database
+- Pulls chat logs and saves them to an AWS RDS MySQL database
-- Basic bot commands
 - Modular and extensible structure

 ## Project Structure